zhangq327/U-MAE/README.md

 # U-MAE (Uniformity-enhanced Masked Autoencoder)

-This repository includes a PyTorch implementation of the NeurIPS 2022 paper [How Mask Matters: Towards Theoretical Understandings of Masked Autoencoders](https://openreview.net/pdf?id=WOppMAJtvhv).
+This repository includes a PyTorch implementation of the NeurIPS 2022 paper [How Mask Matters: Towards Theoretical Understandings of Masked Autoencoders](https://arxiv.org/pdf/2210.08344.pdf) authored by Qi Zhang, [Yifei Wang](https://yifeiwang77.github.io/), and [Yisen Wang](https://yisenwang.github.io/).

 U-MAE is an extension of [MAE (He et al., 2022)](https://arxiv.org/pdf/2111.06377.pdf) by further encouraging the feature uniformity of MAE.
 As shown below, U-MAE successfully addresses the dimensional feature collapse issue of MAE.